-Mojo will remember that: A look at Life Is Strange and Until Dawn28 Sep, 2017
+Mojo will remember that: A look at Games that out-TTGs TTG: On Life Is Strange and Until Dawn28 Sep, 2017

 Our relationship with Telltale has its ups and downs, but fair is fair: we do quite enjoy some of their output.
 The Wolf Among Us; Tales from the Borderlands; the current season of Batman… They aren’t all gold, but Telltale has its moments.

 What confounds us at Mojo, is how linear their games have become.
 While based predominantly on choices, (and there are plenty of them), they do not, despite what we are told at the beginning of the games, have many consequences.
 Character X might "remember that," but in the end, choices are more about short-term emotional manipulation rather than actual gameplay or story outcomes.

 Be that as it may, it might not be something you care too much about either way, but here at Mojo, we are all about forcing PSAs on you.
 After some impassionate discussions during a recent board meeting, we concluded it was our duty to present two games similar in style to those of Telltale's, but where choices have actual consequences: Life is Strange and Until Dawn both have prequels and sequels recently released or on the docket, but as we like to take our time here, we give to you the originals.

 Life is Strange

 Donnie Darko meets The Longest Journey in one of the better adventure games I have played in a while.
 Zaarin, too, likes it, and if that isn't testimonial, I don't know what is?